 How You Can Help

-Funds raised by Sprint for Life are put to work finding new and innovative ways of diagnosing, treating and managing ovarian cancer. $50,000 awards are given to MD Anderson faculty members to pursue specific research programs, with the combined goal of eliminating ovarian cancer.
+Funds raised by Sprint for Life are put to work finding new and innovative ways of diagnosing, treating and managing ovarian cancer.
+Each year, one or two $50,000 awards are given to MD Anderson faculty members to pursue specific research programs, with the combined goal of eliminating ovarian cancer.

 Kelsey Mathieu, Ph.D.